ybelonozhkin/go-learn/README.md

 # go-learn

+Go repository for training.

-Scraps of code for transferring from one computer to another.
+Scraps of Go code for transferring from one computer to another.

-Go кepository for training.
+Nothing interesting here.